1936 LSU Tigers football team: Schedule

+Game summaries

 Auburn

 The Tigers made their way to Birmingham's Legion Field to battle rival Auburn.
 One of the highlights of the game constituted LSU RB Cotton Milner's 90-yard touchdown run in the Tigers 19–7 victory over Auburn.
 The run ranks fourth on LSU's list of longest rushing touchdowns in school history.

 Southwestern Louisiana

 The Tigers' game at home against Southwestern Louisiana saw the Tigers score 52 points in a half, which ranks second in school history, and 93 points in a single game, which is the most points scored by LSU in a game.